 Many parents wonder whether their child who has been diagnosed with a learning disability will qualify for disability benefits through the SSI program.
 The answer is that it depends on the severity of the learning disability, the degree to which it interferes with the child's daily functioning, and how well the condition and its related limitations are documented.

-While children's Social Security cases are generally harder to win than adult cases, disability benefits may be available for children under 18 who suffer from serious physical or mental impairments.
-A child who has been diagnosed with a learning disability will be eligible for benefits if he or she suffers from "marked" or "extreme" functional limitations that are expected to last at least a year.
+While children's Social Security cases are generally harder to win than adult cases, disability benefits are available for children under 18 who suffer from serious physical or mental impairments.
+A child who has been diagnosed with a learning disability will be eligible for benefits if he or she suffers from certain "marked" (severe) or "extreme" functional limitations that are expected to last at least a year.

 A significant fraction of children with learning disabilities have also been diagnosed with a psychiatric disorder such as Attention Deficit Hyperactivity Disorder (ADHD) or a speech disorder.
 For those children with more than one diagnosis, Social Security will consider the combination of all their impairments in deciding whether to approve or deny their claim for benefits.